tophatsteve/saas/README.md

 ### Create a container image

-Top create a docker container and push it to the Docker Hub registry
+To create a Docker container image and push it to the Docker Hub registry

 ```bash
 docker build . -t tophatsteve/saas:latest